artyompal/kaggle-abstract-reasoning/README.md

 You're welcome to read this forum thread, you can ask us some questions over there: https://www.kaggle.com/c/abstraction-and-reasoning-challenge/discussion/154294

 You can also play with this notebook which has Python version of our code: https://www.kaggle.com/alexfritz/genetic-dsl-part-from-10th-place-python-version

+## References
+If you're looking for details of this challenge, evaluation metric, etc, you might want to read paper "On the Measure of Intelligence" by François Chollet: https://arxiv.org/abs/1911.01547